Burlap Fish Fine Motor Craft for Kids

 Easy fish craft for preschoolers

-2. Unravel a short side of the rectangle: pull threads until a long tail is formed.
+Step 2.
+Unravel a short side of the rectangle.

 Preschool fish craft pretend play

-4. Cut a piece of cardboard the same size as the body, including the lower fin.
-Cut a handle into a piece of cardboard as shown in the photo, large enough to form a handle form a handle.
+Step 5.
+Cut a piece of cardboard the same size as the body, including the lower fin.
+Cut a handle into the cardboard as shown in the photo.

 Easy burlap fish craft for kids